 - Identify & explore additional funding mechanisms

-CAES seems well-suited to contribute to assist INL in meeting its goal as CAES was designed to harness the power of collaboration to meet grand challenges.
-The shark tank competition is designed to leverage those resources in the pursuit of this worthy goal, to show the world what can be accomplished by those who dare to try.
+CAES seems well-suited to contribute to assist INL in meeting its goal of becoming carbon neutral by 2031 as CAES was designed to harness the power of collaboration to meet grand challenges.
+The shark tank competition is designed to leverage those resources in the pursuit of this goal, to show the world what can be accomplished by those who dare to try.

 The most recent INL emissions data is available here.